 As a community, we respect the dignity, individuality, and freedom of each member.
 At the same time, we strive to be a place where individuals and groups learn with and from each other.
-We aim to foster a sense of shared experience and common purpose, along with a collective responsibility for each other's well-
+We aim to foster a sense of shared experience and common purpose, along with a collective responsibility for each other's wellbeing, and for the well-being of the University as a whole.
+Although we acknowledge the difficulties inherent in creating a community of individuals who are different from each other, we remain unwavering in our commitment to both diversity and community in a context of academic excellence.
+We seek to enable all members of this community to pursue their educational, scholarly, and career interests in an environment that recognizes both the distinctiveness of each person's experience and the common humanity that unites us all, and permits us to take full educational advantage of the variety of talents, backgrounds, and perspectives of those who live and work here.